-One of the biggest problems new comers to vaping encounter is learning what the differences are between an atomizer, clearomizer and cartomizer.
-Slang and lingo is tossed around so much in the vaping community, sometimes it’s hard wrap your head around it all and build a solid understanding.
+One of the biggest challenges a new vaper encounters is trying to learn what the differences are between an atomizer, clearomizer and cartomizer.
+Slang and lingo is tossed around so much in the vaping community that it is sometimes hard wrap your head around it all and build a solid understanding.
 To help those who are trying to understand these essential components of vaping, we have put together the definitive guide to learning the differences.
-If you find something you would like added to this guide, or just want to share your thoughts, please share a comment below!
+Let’s discover the the real differences between clearomizers, cartomizers and atomizers!

 There are two main components that every e cig or Advanced Personal Vaporizer (APV for short) have, the battery and the atomizer.
 In the simplest terms, the atomizer draws power from the battery which it uses to turn the e liquid into vapor.
 The differences, and the reason for this article, is that there are multiple different ways to deliver the e liquid to the atomizer.
 Direct dripping on the atomizer, clearomizers and cartomizers all achieve the same goal of delivering e liquid to the atomizer, but each have their own set of pros and cons.
 Let’s dive right in!